-The Board's FY 2013 Budget Request maintains the effort that began with the FY 2009 Budget Request to increase the Board's staff to meet its increased scope of oversight responsibilities.
+The Board's FY 2014 Budget Request supports the successful effort that began with the FY 2009 Budget Request to increase the Board's staff to meet its scope of oversight responsibilities.
 This approach received support as evidenced by the President's budget submissions.
-At the end of FY 2011 the Board had planned to have 120 personnel on board.
-The actual number was 111 because the Board froze hiring midway through the year due to the 11 percent reduction (from FY 2010 levels) in new budget authority received under the Department of Defense and Full-Year Continuing Appropriations Act of 2011 (19 percent below the requested new budget authority in the FY 2011 President's Budget).
-With funding enacted in FY 2012, the Board will continue its recruitment of highly-qualified technical personnel to reach on-board strength of 120 personnel.
-This FY 2013 Budget Request includes funding for 120 FTEs for FY 2013, i.e., maintaining personnel strength at 120.
+The Board's on-board strength at the time of this submission is 117 personnel, with the remaining three positions expected to be filled in FY 2013.
+This FY 2014 Budget Request includes funding for 120 FTEs for FY 2014 (i.e., maintaining personnel strength at 120).

-The Board notes that the cost of re-engineering and making post-construction modifications to complex DOE defense nuclear facilities, due to the late identification of significant design flaws that could impact public and worker health and safety, would require significantly more resources than the Board's requested budget.
+The cost of re-engineering and making post-construction modifications to complex DOE defense nuclear facilities, due to the late identification of significant design flaws that could impact public and worker health and safety, would require significantly more resources than the Board's requested budget.
 When incomplete or incorrect safety features are identified late in the design stage (or worse, in the construction stage) project costs are increased and schedules are delayed while corrections are made.
-With DOE's design and construction budget exceeding \$25 billion, each increase in project cost of one percent (1%) equates to an increase of more than \$250 million.
-Increases in project cost well in excess of this amount have driven the Congress, as discussed above and elsewhere, to insist on identification of safety issues and their resolution early in the design stage.
-In this context, and given that the DOE Defense Environmental Clean-Up and NNSA Weapons Activities accounts' budgeted FY 2012 obligations of \$5 billion and \$8.5 billion respectively, the Board provides cost-effective oversight while protecting public and worker safety.
-To aid in the early resolution of safety issues, the Board provides periodic reports to Congress and the Department of Energy on the status of significant unresolved technical differences between the Board and DOE on issues concerning the design and construction of DOE's defense nuclear facilities.
+With DOE's design and construction budget exceeding \$20 billion, each increase in project cost of one percent (1%) equates to an increase of more than \$200 million.
+Increases in project cost well in excess of this amount have driven Congress, as discussed above and elsewhere, to insist on identification of safety issues and their resolution early in the design stage.
+Given that the DOE Defense Environmental Cleanup and NNSA Weapons Activities accounts in DOE's FY 2013 budget request included obligations of \$5.5 billion and \$7.6 billion respectively, the Board provides cost-effective oversight while protecting public and worker safety.
+To aid in the early resolution of safety issues, the Board provides Project Review Letters to the Secretary, Recommendations, and periodic reports to Congress and the Department of Energy on the identification and status of significant unresolved issues between the Board and DOE.

-In line with Congressional direction, the Board believes it is prudent to proactively address DOE safety issues and requires the resources addressed in this budget submission to accomplish its expanded workload.
-The Board's FY 2013 budget request of \$29,415,000 in new budget authority and 120 FTEs is necessary to ensure that the scientific and technical resources required to oversee nuclear safety issues are available to review DOE's expanding design and construction, remediation, and future weapons programs in a timely and efficient manner, and address congressional concerns.
+In line with Congressional direction, the Board believes it is prudent to proactively address DOE safety issues.
+To do so, the Board needs the resources requested.
+The Board's requested FY 2014 budget of \$29,915,000 in new budget authority and 120 FTEs is necessary to provide the scientific and technical resources needed to review DOE's design and construction projects, remediation activities, and weapons programs in a timely and efficient manner, and address Congressional concerns.

-4. FY 2013 BUDGET REQUEST
+4. FY 2014 BUDGET REQUEST

-FY 2013 Request Summary Permanent Positions FTE Amount (\$000)
+FY 2014 Request Summary Permanent Positions FTE Amount (\$000)

-FY 2011 Actual 111 109 \$23,203

-FY 2012 Budget Request 120 120 \$29,130
+FY 2012 Actual 116 109 \$29,130

 FY 2013 Budget Request 120 120 \$29,415

+FY 2014 Budget Request 120 120 \$29,915

-Total Change 2012-2013 0 0 \$ 285
+Total Change 2012-2014 0 0 \$ 785